wdebeaum/web-audio-tree/README.md

 Some browsers on some platforms have a large amount of audio latency.
 For example, as of this writing, Chrome on Linux has approximately 150ms of latency between striking a key (on the computer keyboard or a MIDI controller) and hearing the corresponding sound.
 Personally, I find this too distracting to actually play music well.
 Firefox does not have this large latency.

 Although not required, Web Audio Tree can also make use of the [Web MIDI API](http://webaudio.github.io/web-midi-api/) to receive note on/off messages from a MIDI controller.
 But not all browsers that support the Web Audio API also support MIDI.
-In particular, Firefox does not yet support it (they seem to be [a bit hung up](https://github.com/mozilla/standards-positions/issues/58) on the security implications of SysEx messages, nevermind that I don't use those...).
-Chrome does support MIDI (it only allows SysEx in secure contexts (HTTPS), with a user prompt).
-See below for a workaround for Firefox on Linux, though.
+In particular, Firefox only just recently (2022) started supporting it, in version 108.
+They had been [a bit hung up](https://github.com/mozilla/standards-positions/issues/58) on the security implications of SysEx messages (nevermind that I don't use those, or output any MIDI messages at all...) and even now, enabling MIDI support involves dismissing three nastygrams for each site (1.
+"Hey, this site might be trying to attack you!
+Do you want to let it? [no details]" 2.
+"Don't say I didn't warn you, MIDI is dAnGeRoUs!"
+3. "Just in case you eventually come to your senses, you can disable this again over here."
+SMDH.).
+Chrome does support MIDI, but (as of 2022/version 108) on my computer it only sees a MIDI "through" port and not the input port.
+Firefox requires a secure context to use MIDI at all (Chrome requires it for SysEx), so to use MIDI you'll need to serve Web Audio Tree from an HTTPS webserver with a certificate set up (you can use a self-signed certificate, but then you'll get another nastygram before you can even get to the site).

 And Web Audio Tree can make use of the [Media Capture and Streams API](https://www.w3.org/TR/mediacapture-streams/) for microphone input to record into an `AudioBuffer`.
 Again, this is not required.
 You can also load an audio file into an `AudioBuffer` from your computer or from the web.